1. Accept or decline offer

 - Option 2: If the issuing Institution has a secure, standardised system for issuing electronic transcripts or secure online verification system, this can replace the transcripts sent directly to Università Cattolica by post.

-4. NON-EU citizens only - Submit pre-enrolment request and apply for visa
+4. NON-EU citizens only - Submit pre-enrolment request on UniversItaly and apply for visa

 STEP 2 - Study Visa application